solvexia/solvexia-python-sdk/README.md

 ### Creating JSON Authentication File

-1. Recall your Client Id and Client Secret credentials that you saved previously.
+1. Recall your previously saved client_id and client_secret
-2. Store this information in a JSON file with the structure along with the environment you are using:
+2. Store this information in a JSON file with the following structure along with the environment you are using:
 ```python
 {"client_id": clientId, "client_secret": clientSecret, "env": solvexiaEnvPrefix}
 ```